Inheriting a House in Need of Renovation: Your 4-Step Plan for What to Do Next

 Check within the 6-week period whether you accept the inheritance and report it to the tax office within 3 months.

-Make your decision (sale, rental, personal use) based on an impartial valuation and cost calculation.
+Make your decision (sale, rental, personal use) based on a neutral valuation and cost calculation.

-The news of an inheritance is often emotional – but what if it involves a property that needs renovation?
-Suddenly, you're faced with costs, legal obligations, and strategic decisions that can be overwhelming.
-Many heirs underestimate the financial burden, which can quickly reach six figures, or overlook the legal renovation obligations with their tight deadlines.
+The news of an inheritance is often emotional – but what if it involves a house in need of renovation?
+Suddenly, you find yourself facing costs, legal responsibilities, and strategic decisions that can quickly become overwhelming.
+Many heirs underestimate the financial expenditure, which can rapidly reach six-figure sums, or overlook the legal renovation obligations with their short deadlines.
 This article serves as your digital guide.
-It leads you through the four crucial phases: from legal protection, cost analysis, to choosing the right strategy for you – whether to sell, rent, or move in yourself.
+It leads you through the four crucial phases: from legal security and cost analysis to selecting the strategy that’s right for you – selling, renting, or moving in yourself.

-If you inherit a property in need of renovation, a race against time begins.
-First, you must decide whether to accept the inheritance.
-You only have six weeks to make this decision.
-Within this period, you should review all relevant documents such as the land register excerpt, energy performance certificate, and building plans.
-Particularly important is the examination of any debts that may be registered since you will inherit these as well.
+When you inherit a house in need of renovation, it begins a race against time.
+First, you need to decide whether to accept the inheritance.
+You have only six weeks to do so.
+Within this period, you should review all relevant documents such as the land register extract, energy certificate, and building plans.
+It is particularly important to check any registered debts, as you inherit these as well.
 At the same time, you must inform the tax office of the inheritance within three months.
-A certificate of inheritance, which proves you as the rightful owner, costs between 700 and 1,500 euros depending on the value of the property.
-These initial steps lay a solid foundation for everything that follows.
+A certificate of inheritance, which establishes you as the rightful owner, costs between 700 and 1,500 euros depending on the value of the property.
+These first steps create a solid foundation for everything that follows.

-If you are acting as part of an inheritance community, immediate coordination is required.
-All decisions regarding the property usually have to be made unanimously, which can lead to deadlock if there are conflicting interests.
-A neutral, data-driven evaluation of the inherited house provides an objective basis for discussion and prevents conflicts before they arise.
-This ensures that the right course is set from the start.
+If you are acting as part of an inheritance community, immediate coordination is necessary.
+All decisions regarding the property usually need to be made unanimously, which can lead to stalemates if there are differing interests.
+A neutral, data-based valuation of the inherited house provides an objective basis for discussion and prevents conflicts before they arise.
+This ensures that things are set on the right track from the start.

 Step 2: Check legal renovation obligations according to GEG

-With the inheritance, you also take on responsibility for the energy status of the house.
-The Building Energy Act (GEG) mandates specific renovation measures for new owners, which must be implemented within two years.
-Violations can result in fines of up to 50,000 euros.
-This mainly affects properties built before 1 February 2002.
-An exception is made if you, as the heir, already lived in the house before this date.
+With the inheritance, you also take on responsibility for the energy condition of the house.
+The Building Energy Act (GEG) prescribes specific renovation measures for new owners, which you have a period of two years to implement.
+Violations can be punished with fines of up to 50,000 euros.
+This mainly concerns properties built before 1 February 2002.
+An exception exists if you, as the heir, have already lived in the house yourself before this date.

 The following measures are often mandatory:

-• Heating replacement: Boilers that are over 30 years old (mostly oil or gas) must be replaced.
+• Heating replacement: Boilers over 30 years old (usually oil or gas) must be replaced.

-• Insulation of the top floor ceiling: Uninsulated ceilings to unheated attics must achieve a U-value of a maximum of 0.24 W/m²K.
+• Insulation of the top floor ceiling: Uninsulated ceilings to unheated attics must achieve a U-value of no more than 0.24 W/m²K.

-• Insulation of pipework: Heating and hot water pipes in unheated areas such as the basement must be insulated.
+• Insulation of pipes: Heating and hot water pipes in unheated areas such as the basement must be insulated.

 Many heirs are unaware of these immediate obligations.
-A professional individual renovation roadmap (ISFP) not only provides you with a clear overview but is also a prerequisite for many subsidies.
-Analysing the obligations is the next logical step after legal clarification.
+A professional individual renovation roadmap (ISFP) not only provides you with a clear overview but is also a prerequisite for many grants.
+The analysis of obligations is the next logical step after clarifying the legal situation.

-Here's an example cost breakdown per square metre:
+Here's a sample cost breakdown per square metre:

-An accurate cost estimate is hardly possible without a surveyor.
+An accurate cost estimate is hardly possible without an expert surveyor.
 Use digital tools to obtain an initial estimate of renovation costs.
-This calculation is the basis for your strategic decision-making in the next step.
+This calculation forms the basis for your strategic decision in the next step.

-Step 4: Choose the right strategy – Sell, rent out, or use yourself?
+Step 4: Choose the right strategy – Sell, rent, or self-use?

-With clear figures on obligations and costs, you can now make an informed decision.
+With clear figures regarding obligations and costs, you can now make an informed decision.
 Essentially, you have three options if you have inherited a house in need of renovation and are considering what to do next.
-Each has specific financial implications.
-Your choice should be based on a data-driven analysis, not a gut feeling.
+Each has specific financial consequences.
+Your choice should be based on data-driven analysis, not on a gut feeling.

 Here are the three core strategies:

-• Direct sale in its current condition: This is the quickest option with the least effort.
-You avoid renovation stress and costs but achieve a significantly lower sale price.
-The discount can be 30% or more of the value of a comparable renovated property, depending on condition.
+• Direct sale in current condition: This is the quickest option with the least effort.
+You avoid the stress and costs of renovation but achieve a significantly lower sale price.
+The discount can be 30% or more of the value of a renovated comparable property, depending on the condition.

-• Renovate and rent out: This strategy requires a high initial investment but can create a long-term income source.
-You must compare the renovation costs to the expected rental yield.
+• Renovate and rent out: This strategy requires a high initial investment but can create a long-term income stream.
+You must weigh the renovation costs against the expected rental yield.
 A yield of less than 4% is often considered unattractive.

 To assess the profitability of each option, an accurate valuation is essential.
-A sell-or-rent calculator can provide initial insights here.
-For a final decision, an AI-supported appraisal from Auctoa or a conversation with our ImmoGPT offers the necessary assurance.
-We analyse all relevant market data for you and provide an objective basis to make the most of your inheritance.
+A Sell-or-Rent Calculator can provide initial guidance here.
+For a final decision, an AI-supported evaluation by Auctoa or a conversation with our ImmoGPT offers the necessary assurance.
+We analyze all relevant market data for you and provide an objective basis to make the most of the inheritance.

 Conclusion: From Liability to Asset

-Inheriting a house in need of renovation is a challenge that, with a clear plan, becomes an opportunity.
-The process—from accepting the inheritance, reviewing the renovation obligations, to making the final strategic decision—requires diligence and careful calculation.
-The key to success lies in making every decision based on valid data rather than being guided by emotions.
-A professional assessment is not a cost, but the most important investment in the future of your assets.
+Inheriting a house in need of renovation is a challenge that becomes an opportunity with a clear plan.
+The process from accepting the inheritance, examining the renovation obligations, to making the final strategic decision requires diligence and careful calculation.
+The key to success lies in making every decision based on valid data, rather than being guided by emotions.
+A professional assessment is not a cost factor but the most important investment in the future of your assets.
 Act thoughtfully, protect yourself, and transform the inherited property into a sustainable value.

 FAQ

-What happens if I ignore the renovation obligations for my inherited house?
+What happens if I ignore the renovation obligation for my inherited house?

-If you do not fulfill the renovation obligations set out in the Building Energy Act (GEG) within the two-year period, the responsible authority can impose a fine of up to 50,000 euros.
+If you do not fulfill the renovation obligations stipulated in the Building Energy Act (GEG) within the two-year period, the responsible authority may impose a fine of up to 50,000 euros.

 Do I have to pay inheritance tax if I live in the house myself?

-Under certain conditions, no. As a child or spouse of the deceased, you can inherit the property tax-free if you move in immediately and live there for at least ten years.
-For children, there is a limit of 200 square meters of living space.
+Not under certain conditions.
+As a child or spouse of the deceased, you can inherit the property tax-free if you move into it immediately and live in it yourself for at least ten years.
+For children, there is a living space limit of 200 square metres.

-What is a community of heirs and what does it mean for the property?
+What is an inheritance community and what does it mean for the property?

-A community of heirs arises when there are multiple heirs.
-All heirs are joint owners of the property and must make decisions (e.g., about sale or renovation) unanimously.
-This can lead to conflicts, making clear communication and an objective valuation basis crucial.
+An inheritance community arises when there are multiple heirs.
+All heirs are joint owners of the property and must make decisions (e.g. about selling or renovating) unanimously.
+This can lead to conflicts, which is why clear communication and an objective basis for valuation are crucial.

-It depends on the case.
-Renovation can significantly increase the selling price but also carries the risk that the costs invested are not fully covered by the higher proceeds.
+It depends on the individual case.
+Renovation can significantly increase the selling price, but it also carries the risk that the invested costs may not be fully covered by the higher proceeds.
 A cost-benefit analysis based on a professional property valuation is essential here.

 How do I know which renovations are necessary for my inherited house?

 A certified energy consultant can create an individual renovation roadmap (ISFP).
-This not only shows the legally required measures but also further sensible steps for value enhancement and energy savings.
-The ISFP is also often a prerequisite for government funding.
+This not only highlights the legally required measures but also suggests further sensible steps for value enhancement and energy savings.
+Additionally, the ISFP is often a prerequisite for government funding.

-What government funding can I use for the renovation?
+What government grants can I use for the renovation?

-There are extensive funding programs for energy-efficient renovations.
-The KfW (Credit Institute for Reconstruction) offers low-interest loans (e.g., Programme 261) and the Federal Office for Economic Affairs and Export Control (BAFA) grants subsidies for individual measures such as insulation or window replacement.
+There are extensive subsidy programmes available for energy-efficient renovations.
+The Kreditanstalt für Wiederaufbau (KfW) offers low-interest loans (e.g. Programme 261), and the Federal Office for Economic Affairs and Export Control (BAFA) provides grants for individual measures such as insulation or window replacement.

 Subscribe to our newsletter